Journal of Samuel Kiechel

 Samuel Kiechel spent 3 January in Osnabrück because heavy snow had started to fall.
 The next day, he left in the vehicle of a carter who had delivered goods from Bremen to Osnabrück and was now on his way back.
 The weather was freezing, and the snow on the road was deep.
 However, a track had been carved by other carts, making progress easier.
 Kiechel arrived in a small town he called För after nightfall.

-The place is somewhat difficult to identify.
+The location is somewhat hard to determine.
 It could be Vörden (Neukirchen-Vörden), twenty-two kilometres north of Osnabrück.
-But Kiechel wrote that För was a small town.
-Vörden is merely a hamlet.
-The other option would be Vechta, fifty kilometres north of Osnabrück.
-However, the distance is quite far for a journey along snow-covered roads.
-Vechta is also too close to the next destination, Wildeshausen.
+But Kiechel mentioned that För was a small town.
+Vörden is just a hamlet.
+The other possibility is Vechta, fifty kilometres north of Osnabrück.
+However, the distance makes it impractical for a journey along snow-covered roads.
+Additionally, Vechta is too close to the next destination, Wildeshausen.

 After spending the night in För, our traveller continued his journey on the back of the cart.
 They drove in a convoy with various other vehicles.
 Snow had begun to fall again, covering the tracks.
 The carters had difficulty following the road and would repeatedly drive into high drifts of snow that reached the horses’ bellies.
 Progress was very slow.